 Will a physician’s disability automatically trigger the mandatory sale of his/her ownership interest?
 If so, under what conditions?
 Also, will a mandatory sale of other ancillary interests (e.g. real estate, lab or surgery center) be triggered?

 One big mistake made by employers is to review the above issues separately rather than as part of an integrated whole.
 Since they often impact each other, a concentrated effort must be made to develop a coordinated approach by the Employer.
-With our many years of experience, James D. Yurman & Associates, Inc. is ideally suited to provide appropriate recommendations.
-Please contact us!
+With his many years of experience, James D. Yurman is ideally suited to provide appropriate recommendations.

 Government regulation of the retirement planning marketplace is not only complex, but also constantly changing.
 Fortunately, the trend has been to increase the benefits available to those who know the rules.
 What steps have you, as an employer, taken to keep up-to-date?
 Do you offer qualified plans that provide the most efficient employer contributions?
 Are you taking advantage of the full current government allowance to be contributed each year for a business owner or key employee into a profit-sharing/401(k), or pension plan?